-For example, if you want to get clients through Google search queries, list the queries you will target and provide estimates for how much you expect to spend on this area of marketing.
+For example, if you want to get new clients through Google search queries, list the queries you will target and provide estimates for how much you expect to spend on this area of marketing.

 Step Six: Write Down How Your Business Will Operate

 In the operations section of your business plan, describe how you will run your business.
 This will include all the things you need to do daily to provide your service.

 Where possible, include specific details like exact locations, prices, and times.

 Completing this section in as much detail as possible is a good way to spot if you are missing anything before you start.